 \section{Magnetization Dynamics Phase Diagrams for $\text{Im} \mathbf{Y}^{\rm D}_{3,3}$ and $\text{Im} \mathbf{Y}^{\rm D}_{5,5}$}

-Section~\ref{sec:toymodel} studies the magnetization dynamics of a toy model incorporating conventional terms with the addition of the higher-order term $\text{Im} \mathbf{Y}^{\rm F}_{3,3}$.
-Utilizing Landau-Lifshitz dynamics, Fig. ~\ref{fig:TorqueSphereLLG} (c) showed that this higher term allowed for deterministic switching when its contribution was large enough.
+Section~\ref{sec:toymodel} studies the magnetization dynamics of a toy model incorporating conventional terms with the addition of the higher-harmonic term $\text{Im} \mathbf{Y}^{\rm F}_{3,3}$.
+Utilizing Landau-Lifshitz dynamics, Fig.~\ref{fig:2} (c) shows that this higher-harmonic term enables deterministic switching when its contribution is large enough.
 Here we apply the same LLG-based analysis to two additional higher-order harmonics that arise in the \emph{ab initio} torques of PrAlGe, namely $\mathrm{Im}\,\mathbf{Y}^{\rm D}_{3,3}$ and $\mathrm{Im}\,\mathbf{Y}^{\rm D}_{5,5}$.

 As shown in Fig.~\ref{fig:HigherOrderPhase}(a), the term $\mathrm{Im}\,\mathbf{Y}^{\rm D}_{3,3}$ does not produce deterministic switching but instead generates an extended oscillatory (precessional) regime.
-Such oscillatory dynamics can also be useful as nano-oscillators, in which the frequency can be tuned by varying the ratio of higher-order to conventional torque amplitudes~\cite{Xue2021SOT_AFM}.
+Such oscillatory dynamics can also be useful as nano-oscillators, in which the frequency can be tuned by varying the ratio of higher-harmonic to conventional torque amplitudes~\cite{Xue2021SOT_AFM}.

-Figure~\ref{fig:HigherOrderPhase}(b) presents the phase diagram for $\mathrm{Im}\,\mathbf{Y}^{\rm D}_{5,5}$, which is identified in Sec.~\ref{sec:firstprinc} as the dominant higher-order term responsible for deterministic switching in PrAlGe.
-In this case, a sufficiently large ratio of $\mathrm{Im}\,\mathbf{Y}^{\rm D}_{5,5}$ to the lowest-order torque components produces the same off-equator fixed-point structure as the toy model, enabling deterministic switching.
-The required ratio is larger than for the $\mathrm{Im}\,\mathbf{Y}^{\rm F}_{3,3}$ term considered in the main text, but the qualitative mechanism is the same.
+Figure~\ref{fig:HigherOrderPhase}(b) presents the phase diagram for $\mathrm{Im}\,\mathbf{Y}^{\rm D}_{5,5}$, which is identified in Sec.~\ref{sec:firstprinc} as the dominant higher-harmonic term responsible for deterministic switching in PrAlGe.
+In this case, a sufficiently large ratio of $\mathrm{Im}\,\mathbf{Y}^{\rm D}_{5,5}$ to the lowest-order torque components produces the same off-equator fixed-point structure as the toy model Eq.~\ref{eq:toymodel}, enabling deterministic switching.
+The required ratio is larger than for the $\mathrm{Im}\,\mathbf{Y}^{\rm F}_{3,3}$ term considered in the main text, but the qualitative mechanism is similar.